ggiacz/ggiacz/README.md

 ## Hello there!
-My name is Gabriel, and the nickname is 'ggiacz' (you say it like 'jax').
+My name is Gabriel, and the nickname is 'ggiacz' (you say it like 'g - jax').
 I'm currently an uni student and I do some personal projects here as well.
 Hope you like it!

 ## I'm currently
 Learning C# and building a daily driver and sprint manager